atka66/ssd-remaster/README.md

 ##### Act 2 (MAP02)

-* [✔] Fix house roof by using 3D floors instead of InvisibleBridge actors and TransferHeight linedef special
+* [✔] Fix hut roof by using 3D floors instead of InvisibleBridge actors and TransferHeight linedef special
 * [✔] Fix fence around house
 * [✔] Fix windows.
 Using skybox slows down
+* [✔] Fix doors using additional ACS script
-* [ ] Create gradient lighting for doors and windows in the houses
+* [✔] Create gradient lighting for doors and windows in the huts
 * [ ] Fix water using 3D floors similar to MAP01
 * [ ] Water splash sound effects issue should be solved by additional ACS scripts